jaburns/NintendoSpy/README.md

 |    8      |          4          |
 |    9      |    Not Connected    |

-## Instructions for Genesis/SMS/Atari cable
+## Instructions for Atari/SMS/Genesis cables

 ### Wiring

-It is possible to simply solder 9 jumper wires onto each wire of the Atari extension cable and be done, but since Genesis/SMS/Atari/etc use a standarded DB9 port we can build a cable with no soldering required.
+It is possible to solder jumper wires onto each wire of the extension cable, but since Atari/SMS/Genesis use a standard DB9 port, we can build a cable with no soldering required.

 1. Take the Atari extension cable, wires, DB9 Breakout Board, DB9 Y cable and optional headers you have acquired and put them together in this configuration: